NandiniGoswami08/Amazon-Sales-dashboard/README.md

 4. A state-wise map for geographic distribution of sales.

 •	Data Details: Includes raw data with sales representatives, products, pricing, cities, states, regions, and dates.

+## Project Objective
+To provide clear, actionable insights for decision-making, highlighting sales trends, performance gaps, and regional opportunities.

+## Dataset used